 - Greater precision can be achieved in CLI as compared to GUI.

-- GUI have the advantage over flexibility, where CLI systems are inflexible.
+- GUI has the advantage over flexibility, where CLI systems are inflexible.

-- GUI consumes more system space while CLI requires fewer system resources and space.
+- GUI consumes more system space while CLI needs lesser system resources and space.

 - CLI appearance could not be changed.
 In contrast, GUI appearance is adjustable.